bbauska/W3Cx-3of5/README.md

 2. Full screen video with CSS effects

 This time the video is zoomed in so that it&apos;s much bigger than the browser&apos;s window.
 When we resize the browser, the part of the video that is visible adapts itself.
 It&apos;s not &quot;real resize&quot; of the video.
-Try this [example and read the explanation in this article by Dudley Storey](https://thenewcode.com/777/Create-Fullscreen-HTML5-Page-Background-Video).
+Try this <a href="https://thenewcode.com/777/Create-Fullscreen-HTML5-Page-Background-Video">example and read the explanation in this article by Dudley Storey</a>.

 <h4>HTML code:</h4>